Fa2bio/Delivery-Api/README.md

 - After meeting the requirements and installation, run the main method as a spring boot project in DeliveryApi.java;
 - This application contains Spring Hateoas.
 After launching the api, access http://localhost:8080 to access the entry point.
 - This application contains Spring Security.
 To authenticate you'll need to make a post request at http://localhost:8080/oauth/token.
 This request is already prepared in the file that must be imported into the postman.
-After generating the access token, just add it as a 'Bearer Token' in your requests.
+- After generating the access token, just add it as a 'Bearer Token' in your requests.
+- To view an authentication example, visit [Spring Security](#spring)

 ## <a name="general-usage"></a>General Use